Pompeo says North Korea understands there will be 'in-depth verification'

 And he rejected widespread criticism of Trump's announcement that the US is suspending military exercises with South Korea and Japan -- a long-sought North Korean and Chinese goal that took the Seoul, Tokyo, US military officials and lawmakers by surprise.

-"A lot has been made of the fact that the word 'verifiable' didn't appear in the agreement," Pompeo said of the hoint statement.
+"A lot has been made of the fact that the word 'verifiable' didn't appear in the agreement," Pompeo said of the joint statement.
 "Let me assure you that 'complete' encompasses 'verifiable' in the minds of everyone concerned.
 One can't completely denuclearize without validating, authenticating -- you pick the word.
 The President is committed to that."

 "It's in the statement.
 It's in the statement," Pompeo insisted as he briefed reporters in Seoul.
 "You're just wrong about that."